aziemer/Project-Phoenix/README.md

 He provided me with some software, that showed that my device's hardware was not broken - its firmware obviously "just" failed.

-As my DMM now was already open, modified (I needed to reflash the MCU via SWD - btw. firmware uploads via RS232 were not even possible with the original firmware).
-One of Petteris statements on his site was, that he would like to write a replacement firmware for the OWON - so here it goes...
+As my DMM now was already open, modified (I needed to reflash the MCU via SWD - btw. firmware uploads via RS232 were not even possible with the original firmware), and one of Petteri's statements on his site was, that he would like to write a replacement firmware for the OWON, I thought: why not start it myself.

+So here it goes...

 I started with a new bootloader (in another project), based on the STM32Duino bootloader.
 Now I can upload new firmware via USB, which involved adding the non-populated USB Socket on the back and changing some resistors.